Dulal-CSEcode/Structured-programming-CSE-103/README.md

 In this course, we will cover the fundamental concepts of structured programming, including logic, set theory, functions, mathematical induction, graph theory, and more.
 The repository provides a comprehensive guide to understanding and applying these principles through problem-solving.

-Check out the playlist now and start your learning journey: [ Playlis Link ](https://youtube.com/playlist?list=PLEc-WcPXUsjsm4_JTG3Pvc7wgva-cx3yQ&si=gipLEXV_A_A8tfdd)
+Check out the playlist now and start your learning journey: [ Youtube Playlis Link : ](https://youtube.com/playlist?list=PLEc-WcPXUsjsm4_JTG3Pvc7wgva-cx3yQ&si=gipLEXV_A_A8tfdd)
 **Happy Learning!**

 In this course, we will cover the fundamental concepts of structured programming, including logic, set theory, functions, mathematical induction, graph theory, and more.
 The repository provides a comprehensive guide to understanding and applying these principles through problem-solving.